rshdd/rshdd/README.md

 - 🌱 &nbsp;I’m currently learning advanced and complex data structures and algorithms
 - 💬 &nbsp;Ask me about anything related to Blockchain Dapp's, NFT's, Python, Fullstack Web Development and Gaming
 - 📫 &nbsp;How to reach me: <a rel="me" href="raschidllamas@hotmail.com">raschidllamas@hotmail.com</a>
-- 👨‍💻 &nbsp;Currently on my journey to be a Computer Science and Computer Graphical Engineer, have a great passion for big projects that require problem solving
+- 👨‍💻 &nbsp;Currently on my journey to become a Computer Science and Computer Graphical Engineer.
+I have a great passion for big projects that require problem solving
 - ⚡ &nbsp;Fun fact: I :heart: my dogs Yak and Pepper :dog: and also :heart: lifting heavy weights 🏋️

 <p align="center">🔗Connect with me